 Dianne Abbott's Racism

-Dianne Abbott began her racist career in 1988, when, at a black studies conference in Philadelphia, she claimed that "the British invented racism”.
+Dianne Abbott began her career in 1988, when, at a black studies conference in Philadelphia, she claimed that "the British invented racism”.

 Despite that, we'll begin Abbott's story of racism in 1996.

 In that year, she referred to the nurses at a local hospital as "blonde, blue-eyed Finnish girls".
 No doubt they weren't all blue-eyed or all blonde; yet alone all blue-eyed and blonde.
 However, racists such as Abbott like to generalise.
 So why did Abbott make this comment?
 She did so because she believed that these Finnish nurses had "never met a black person before".
 Did she really know that they'd never met a black person before?
 Of course not.
 Would her words have been acceptable even if they hadn't seen a black person before?
-No, it would have been racist.
+No; they would have been racist.

 Dianne Abbott came in for a lot of stick for this comment; even from Marc Wadsworth, who was executive member of the Anti-Racist Alliance at the time.